-Here are some things I read, listened to, or bought this week.
+Here are some things I read or bought this week.

 Making Things and Doing Stuff

 My mom came to visit me last weekend so we tried to show her a good time.
 We started her trip with lunch at The Rind, Sacramento’s foremost cheese-based restaurant.
 You can see her in this photo getting hype over the cheese plate we ordered.
 We also hit up Leatherby’s because we love ice cream.
 On Saturday, we did a little shopping, going to the yarn store and running some errands.
 Saturday night mom came to watch me play roller derby!
 Of course she wore one of my shirts which resulted in a lot of positive attention.
 Mom was planning to stay until Monday, but she got sick and left on Sunday instead.
 I still took Monday off work though because I’m a rebel.

 Parent visits aside, I made the mistake this afternoon of riding to the library at the same time that every student in Elk Grove gets out of school.
 I thought I was early enough to enjoy the solitude of my weekly bike ride, but alas, the streets were thronged with unruly youths.
 If work hadn’t been so busy this week, I wouldn’t have had this problem.
 I had to spend the morning re-outlining a proposal because someone apparently has no idea how an outline works.
 At times like these, I never know if I’m a judgmental asshole or if everyone is really bad at things.
 My dad says I’m arrogant and sometimes I believe him.
 Although I think that today I’m in the right.